h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Blende mode

-      *tekst*
+      *With blende mode you have different options to mix colors, an extra color on top of the basic color that is given from the start page.*

     - Opacity

-      *tekst*
+      *The higher the number, the darker the color.*

     - Easing

       *tekst*

+    - Keyframes

+      *tekst*

   5.2.2.6 Strobe

   *Function in which the LED turns on and off, causing flashes of light on a regular basis.
-The discharge time can be set manually via properties.
-See chapter 4.3.4 for more information.*
+The discharge time can be set manually via properties.*

   - Properties